nikkilr88/egghead-asciicasts/learn-es6-ecmascript-2015/lessons/ecmascript-6-object-enhancements-in-es6.md

   }
 };
 ```
 The last fun trick to show you is that if you type something like this, you can actually have a **computed property** where it'll evaluate this.
-This is pretty much just like if you were to do `car["go"]` like that, but now you're doing it inline inside of an **object declaration**.
+This is pretty much just like if you were to do `car["go"]` like that, but now you're doing it inline inside of an object declaration.
 ``` javascript
 var car = {
   color,